 Bathroom renovation labour costs cover every hour of skilled trade work required to transform a wet area, including demolition, rough-in plumbing, electrical wiring, waterproofing, tiling, carpentry, plastering, painting, fixture installation, and final cleanup.
 Labour is the human cost of the project, separate from materials, fittings, and council fees.

 Most Sydney bathroom renovations involve six to nine licensed trades working in sequence over two to four weeks.
-Each trade has its own day rate, minimum charge, and scope of work, and small overlaps or delays between trades can compound quickly across a project.
+Each trade has its own day rate, minimum charge, and scope of work, and small overlaps or delays between trades compound quickly across a project.

 Trades Involved in a Bathroom Renovation